 You may add chicken to add protein to this one-pot vegetable spicy rice dish.
 Add chicken while sauteing the spices and vegetables.
 Cook until chicken is no longer pink then add rice.
 I don't recommend adding beef or lamb meat if you are aiming for a quick meal.
 If you have pre-cooked beef or lamb leftovers, go ahead and add them to the rice.
 Also, check out my Chicken Biryani recipe for rice with a protein option.

-I love serving Tikhi Khichdi with Onion-Raita.
+I love serving Tikhi Khichdi with onion raita or Cilantro Chutney Raita.
 Although any Yogurt Raita would go great with this recipe.
-The creamy texture, and right water consistency of Indian yogurt Raita is a great condiment for any meal.
+Simple whipped yogurt can be great as a cooling condiment next to spicy rice.

 I love leftovers for lunch!
 I like to store my leftover in airtight containers.
 This vegetable spicy rice stays great for up to four days in a refrigerator if stored in an airtight container.
 You can simply microwave the rice for reheating.